byunw/byunw.github.io/multivariable-calculus.md

 The derivative (2x) gives the slope of the tangent line to the graph of the function.

-Now that we know what an ordinary derivative is, let's understand what a partial derivative is!

-Now, we have a multivariable function
+Now, we have this function

 $$
 f(x,y) = (x^2+y^2) / 2
 $$

-The graph of the multivariable function is the following:
+The graph of the function is the following:

 <p align="center">
   <img src="../images/Screen Shot 2026-05-27 at 11.40.35 AM.png" width="400">